jkroso/untar/Readme.md

 # untar

   A simple tar file unpacker. tar files are a bit of a box of chocolates in that you never know what the top level directory within them is going to be called or how many excess directories there might be.
-This function takes care of that problem by chopping off all unnecessary path segments.
+This module takes care of that problem by chopping off all unnecessary path segments as it writes files to your destination directory.

 ## Getting Started